Experience-Monks/nyg-jam3/templates/README.md

 ## License

-This project is privated, owned by Jam3
+This project is privately owned by Jam3